jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 Then
 refining with scale practice.

-And then iterating again to improvise,
+And then iterating again and improvising,
 *improving*,
 in an intermittent upward spiral.